typesense/gatsby-plugin-typesense/README.md

 This plugin runs post-build and indexes content from your site to Typesense.
 The search UI is then built with the [Typesense-InstantSearch.js](https://github.com/typesense/typesense-instantsearch-adapter) library.

+#### What is Typesense?

-If you're new to Typesense, get a quick overview from [this guide](https://typesense.org/guide/).
+If you're new to Typesense, it is an **open source** search engine that is simple to use, run and scale, with clean APIs and documentation.
+Think of it as an open source alternative to Algolia and an easier-to-use, batteries-included alternative to ElasticSearch.
+Get a quick overview from [this guide](https://typesense.org/guide/).

 ## ✨ How it works